 | Curriculum compliance and reporting | Programme governance and regulatory training compliance |

 The capability is the same in both contexts.
-The language used to describe it, and the evidence drawn upon to demonstrate it, is what changes in the application.
-This reframing process is the core skill of career transition applications, and it is available to any professional who takes the time to audit their experience for its underlying capabilities rather than accepting the job-title framing their employment history presents on the surface.
+The language used to describe it is what changes in the application.
+This reframing process is the core skill of career transition applications.
+It is available to any professional who audits their experience for underlying capabilities rather than accepting the job-title framing their employment history presents.

 Top Soft Skills Australian Employers Are Hiring For in 2026-27